SayantanRC/URLs/restart android on chrome os.md

-### Following code should kill all android processes and allow to restart android apps
+### [WIP] Following code should kill all android processes and allow to restart android apps

 1. Open crosh by `Alt` + `Ctrl` + `T`
 2. Enter `shell`